Fuco1/smartparens/README.md

     (sp-remove-pair "\{")
     (sp-remove-pair "'")

-(Customized pairs for major-modes will probably be supported too.)
+*(Customized pairs for major-modes will probably be supported too.
+This means overwriting a default pair.
+For example changing `' into \`\` in markdown-mode.
+I'm not sure on the actual mechanism, but I'd like the simplest possible one)*

 Auto pairing
 ===========

 Autopairing of each pair can be enabled or disabled by variety of permissions.
 The basic order of evaluation is:

-1. Globally allowed - each pair is by default allowed in every major mode
+1. Globally allowed - each pair is by default allowed in every major mode.
-2. Locally banned - you can disable specific pair in specific major modes (for example ' pairing in lisp-related modes)
+2. Locally banned - specific pair won't auto-pair in specific major modes (for example ' pairing in lisp-related modes).
-3. Globally banned - you can disable auto-pairing of a pair globally.
+3. Globally banned - specific pair won't auto-pair globally (= disabled in all major modes).
 The same pair can still be used for wrapping.
-4. Locally allowed - you can enable a pair only in specific major modes.
+4. Locally allowed - specific pair only auto-pairs in specific major modes.
 In other modes, it will be disabled automatically.

 Each of the "next" levels overrides the previous.